What to do in an emergency

 Preparing for emergencies

-In 2019-2020 VICSES responded to 33,742 emergency incidents across the state, contributing a total of 382,141 hours helping Victorians in need.
-Make a plan, and know what to do to keep yourself, your family, friends and community safe.
+In 2020-2021, VICSES responded to 36,396 emergency incidents across the state, contributing a total of 503,427 hours helping Victorians in need.
+Make a plan, know what you will do and keep yourself, your family, friends, and community safe.

 By preparing for emergencies, you can reduce the impact of the emergency, and recover quicker afterwards.
 Take the time to think about what you'll do in an emergency situation at your home, workplace or school.